 - relationship issues

-For those addicted to oxycodone, recovery can be an uphill battle.
+For those addicted, recovery can be an uphill battle.
 While many addicts believe they can recover alone, this is rarely the case.
-In fact, attempting to detox from an opioid addiction can be dangerous, leading to critical withdrawal symptoms like irritability, anxiety, irregular heartbeat, high blood pressure, and thoughts of suicide.
+In fact, attempting to detox can be dangerous, leading to critical withdrawal symptoms like irritability, anxiety, irregular heartbeat, high blood pressure, and thoughts of suicide.

 In order to control effects of withdrawal and prevent against drug use, patients are encouraged to detox in a rehabilitation center under the care of physicians and nurses.
 While in a detox program, patients can receive help for side effects, including medications to control urges and suppress unpleasant symptoms.
 In some cases, doctors will prescribe opioid antagonists like Subutex and Suboxone that can reduce cravings and lessen the effects of opioid use in the case of relapse.